MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## Connectors and Management Agents

 The following MAs have been removed in MIM 2016: </br> 1.
 MA for FIM Certificate Management </br>2.
 MA for Lotus Notes</br> 3.
 MA for SAP R/3 </br> The Lotus Notes and SAP R/3 MAs have been replaced with new connectors.
-For more information, see [Latest Connector Version Release History & Download](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-connector-version-history).
+For more information, see [Latest Connector Version Release History & Download](/azure/active-directory/connect/active-directory-aadconnectsync-connector-version-history).

 The Azure AD Connector for FIM is at feature freeze and deprecated.
 The solution of using FIM and the Azure AD Connector has been superseded.
-Existing deployments should migrate to [Azure AD Connect](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect), Azure AD Connect Sync, or the [Microsoft Graph Connector](microsoft-identity-manager-2016-connector-graph.md).
+Existing deployments should migrate to [Azure AD Connect](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect), Azure AD Connect Sync, or the [Microsoft Graph Connector](microsoft-identity-manager-2016-connector-graph.md), as the internal interfaces used by the Azure AD Connector for FIM are being removed from Azure AD.

 ## Synchronization Service